-With a battery life of 5 days, this is a stylish device which represents a great compromise between a fully fledged smartwatch and fitness tracker.
+With a battery life of around 5 days, this is a stylish device which represents a great compromise between a fully fledged smartwatch and fitness tracker.

 And let’s not forget its new FDA-approved ECG sensor.
 This provides a full report that lets you know if your heart rhythm is normal or there are issues.